HARSHA1995/Dynamic-Web-Application/README.md

 <h1> Upgrade UI to Dynamic Using Service API </h1>

-<h3> I implemented this dynamic approach for two applications (multiplication table and palindrome)
+<h3> I implemented this dynamic approach for two operations (multiplication table and palindrome)

 * UI application
 ```URL